Freshman - First Time Enrolled

 - Students placed on academic suspension at the end of a fall semester are not eligible to re-enroll in dual credit courses until the following spring.

 Dual credit students placed on academic suspension at the end of the spring semester of their senior year and wish to continue their studies at UHV after high school graduation will be considered for readmission after completing an appeal with the registrar.
-Contact the registrar’s office for more information.
+Contact the Office of the Registrar and Student Records for more information.